Maki Itoh: Music career

 In 2017, it was announced that the lineup of LinQ would be rearranged, and that a number of members would leave the group.
 Those members who were removed from LinQ would be featured in a new group focused on musical theater, but only if LinQ could sell 1,000 tickets to concerts held in Tokyo's Nakano Sun Plaza and the Fukuoka Civic Hall.
 Itoh personally performed wrestling and music on the streets in order to sell the tickets and promote the group, and they succeeded in meeting the requirements.
 However, on June 19, 2017, Itoh was removed from the group's lineup along with 6 other members, who were moved into the "entertainment group" Tokiwoikiru.
 Her response to being dismissed caused "Maki Itoh" to become the #1 Twitter trend in Japan at the time.

 After her removal from LinQ, Itoh turned her wrestling tag team with regular partner Mizuki, Itoh Respect Army (伊藤リスペクト軍団, Itō Risupekuto Gundan), into an idol group.
-The pair released their first CD single, Setsunairo, on January 4, 2018.
-Upon successfully selling 400 CDs, a music video was produced for the lead track.
-The group appeared together on internet variety show The Night with host Mari Yaguchi, where they performed Setsunairo and demonstrated wrestling moves live in the studio.
+The pair released their first CD single, "Setsunairo", on January 4, 2018.
+Upon successfully selling 400 CDs, a music video was produced for the title track.
+The group appeared together on internet variety show The Night with host Mari Yaguchi, where they performed "Setsunairo" and demonstrated wrestling moves live in the studio.

 Itoh performed her first show as a solo idol at Tokyo Idol Festival 2018: Other Recommend Live, a battle of the bands-style concert where idols nominated by judges compete for a spot at the prestigious Tokyo Idol Festival main event.
-Nominated by writer Go Yoshida, Itoh performed Setsunairo twice, along with an impromptu a cappella cover of nerve by BiS.
+Nominated by writer Go Yoshida, Itoh performed "Setsunairo" twice, along with an impromptu a cappella cover of "nerve" by BiS.
 Although she did not make it through as a musical performer, she later appeared as a part of the DDT Street Wrestling show held at the festival.

-In 2019, on July 22, Itoh released the digital single Brooklyn The Hole, a solo recording of a song originally performed by Tokiwoikiru, which she currently uses as her wrestling entrance theme.
+On July 22, 2019, Itoh released the digital single "Brooklyn The Hole", a solo recording of a song originally performed by Tokiwoikiru, which she currently uses as her wrestling entrance theme.

 Professional wrestling career

 DDT Pro-Wrestling appearances (2013–2016)

 From 2013 to 2016, Itoh made sporadic appearances at DDT Pro-Wrestling shows.
-On December 15, 2013, at the "World Third Total Hakata" event, she teamed with Danshoku Dino and Makoto Oishi in a two-on-three handicap match, where they defeated Sanshiro Takagi and Toru Owashi.
+On December 15, 2013, at the World Third Total Hakata event, she teamed with Danshoku Dino and Makoto Oishi in a two-on-three handicap match, where they defeated Sanshiro Takagi and Toru Owashi.

-On December 13, 2015, at "Super Star Lanes 2015", Itoh took part in a battle royal for the Ironman Heavymetalweight Championship, where she was the first eliminated.
+On December 13, 2015, at Super Star Lanes 2015, Itoh took part in a battle royal for the Ironman Heavymetalweight Championship, where she was the first eliminated.